Jimmy Thelin explains why Elfsborg signed Super Eagles hopeful Ibrahim Buhari

 Buhari is the latest player from the NPFL to join a Swedish club after Silas Nwankwo joined Mjallby AIF from Nasarawa United last year.

-Speaking after his unveiling, Buhari expressed his delight over the deal, which had been in the works since last year.
+Buhari also shares the same view with his new general manager, expressing his happiness that the deal is finally over the line.

 "I am very, very happy to be here.
-I feel ready to finally get started properly," Buhari said on the club website.
+I feel ready to finally get started properly," Buhari said.

 "Since I signed the contract, I have been eager to come to Sweden and Elfsborg."